KyleGospo/docs.bazzite.gg/src/General/Installation_Guide/Installing_Bazzite_for_Handheld_PCs.md

 ![Welcome to Bazzite|618x500, 75%](../../img/yafti_welcome.jpeg)

-> **Attention**: This section requires a stable internet connection.
-Make sure you are connected to a network.

 An application will pop up welcoming you to Bazzite when you boot into the desktop for the first time.
 This is a utility that allows you to tailor Bazzite to your liking by installing additional software.

 ![Bazzite Portal|584x500, 75%](../../img/yafti_options.png)